hannesdatta/course-odcm/content/docs/modules/week1/_index.md

 ---
 weight: 2
-title: Week 1) Getting started with Python and web data
+title: Week 1) Getting started
-description: Learn to code in Python, so you can eventually collect online data using web scraping and APIs.
+description: Learn to code in Python, so you can eventually collect web data using web scraping and APIs.
 bookCollapseSection: false
 ---